- Member Services

 - Nominations.
 Nominations for Officers (other than the Secretary and Treasurer and those who automatically succeed to an office) TBA delegate to the ABA House of Delegates and Governors shall be by petition signed by 25 or more members of the Association.
 Nominating petitions shall be filed with the Executive Director by February 15 preceding the election.
 Nominations for Delegates to the TBA House of Delegates shall be by a declaration of candidacy filed with the Executive Director by February 15 preceeding the election.

-- Distribution of Ballots for Voting.
-By April 1, the Executive Director shall mail to every member of the Association eligible to vote in an Officer, Governor or Delegate election an appropriate ballot or ballots.
+- Distribution of Ballots for Voting. (a) By March 15, the Executive Director shall distribute to every member of the Association eligible to vote in an Officer, Governor or Delegate election an appropriate ballot or ballots.
 A signature card, a ballot envelope and a return envelope shall be included with the ballot.
 The return mail envelopes with the ballots shall bear thereon the address of the accountant or accounting firm tabulating the results of the election.

 - Certification of Election Results.
 After the tabulation has been made by the accountant or accounting firm, a report of the count shall be delivered by the accounting firm to the President.
 If two or more candidates receive an equal number of votes, the winner shall be determined by lot under the supervision of the Board of Governors or House of Delegates respectively.
 The ballots shall be retained for a period of one-year following any election.